 No signal or no connectivity is a big problem for cell phones.
-Users want to be able to use the most basic function of a cell phone – making calls – whenever they want to.
+Users want to use the most basic function of a cell phone – making calls – whenever they want to.
 While certain areas have connectivity problems, which we can hardly do anything about, some phones begin showing no signal even though the network is available.
-This is a problem which is related to the phone and we cannot blame the network in this case.
+It is a problem related to the phone, and we cannot blame the network in this case.

-Some of our readers, especially Samsung users have often complained of no signal problems on their phones.
-They try to make a call and find out that there is no signal at all or they get a pop-up box that says ‘Not registered on network’.
-These problems can be dealt with when they are very rare and do not last long, but if this happens very frequently, it can become extremely annoying for the users.
+Some of our readers, especially Samsung users, have often complained of no signal problems on their phones.
+They try to make a call and find out that there is no signal at all, or they get a pop-up box that says ‘Not registered on the network.’
+These problems can be dealt with when they are sporadic and do not last long, but it can become extremely annoying for the users if this happens very frequently.

 Identifying the Problem Maker – The SIM or the Android Device

 Before you start troubleshooting the problem on your phone, it is advisable to check if the SIM works fine on another device.
 You can use a friend’s phone or any other smartphone or tablet in the family.
-This will help you figure out whether the problem lies in the network or in the phone.
-If the SIM behaves properly and you are able to make and receive calls and send messages without any problems from another device, then the problem lies in the device that you are using.
-Otherwise, you may want to contact the SIM provider if the SIM does not work on another phone either.
+This will help you figure out whether the problem lies in the network or the phone.
+If the SIM behaves appropriately and can make and receive calls and send messages without any issues from another device, then the problem lies in the device you are using.
+Otherwise, you may want to contact the SIM provider if the SIM does not work on another phone.

 This is a crucial step to help you understand if the problem lies with the phone or not.
 Once we start troubleshooting the phone, it is pointless to identify the network as a problem after numerous steps.
-Once the phone is identified as the problem maker, the issue can then be either in the software of the phone or in the hardware.
+Once the phone is recognized as the problem maker, the issue can then be either in the phone’s software or in the hardware.
 However, here are the possible solutions to fix this issue.

 Solutions For No Signal Issue On Samsung Galaxy S, Galaxy Note, LG G, Nexus, And Other Android Devices